invl/retry/README.md

 ![](https://github.com/leshchenko1979/reretry/workflows/build/badge.svg)
 [![codecov](https://codecov.io/gh/leshchenko1979/reretry/branch/master/graph/badge.svg)](https://codecov.io/gh/leshchenko1979/reretry)
 [![CodeFactor](https://www.codefactor.io/repository/github/leshchenko1979/reretry/badge)](https://www.codefactor.io/repository/github/leshchenko1979/reretry)

 An easy to use retry decorator.

 This package is a fork from the [`retry`](https://github.com/invl/retry) package, but with some of added community-sourced features.

 ## Features

+New features in `reretry`:
+- Log traceback of an error that lead to a failed attempt.
+- Call a custom callback after each failed attempt.
+- Can be used with async functions.

 From original `retry`:
 - Retry on specific exceptions.